Caring for an elderly parent can be difficult but even moreso when they are resistive and refuse help.

 For at least the last 10 years of her life my mother suffered from anxiety which manifested in intestinal problems and heart palpitations.

-And this cycle just went on for years.
+And this cycle just kept repeating and went on for years.

 5. Manage Your Own Stress

-There are several things that you can do to manage your own stress when you are caring for an elderly parent who refuses your help.
+There are several things that you can do to manage your own stress when you are caring for an aging parent who refuses your help.

 - When you are helping to care for a stubborn elderly parent, the first thing to do in order to help reduce your own stress is to divide the responsibilities between you and your siblings (if any).
 If you find that it is difficult to start the conversation, we have some tips in our article, How To Talk To Siblings About Aging Parents – A Step By Step Guide.